craigmaslowski/ElCacheo/readme.md

 ElCacheo was originally called ElCache (without the O).
 As I was writing the lib, I couldn't help reading 'El' as a spanish 'the'.
 This led to me pronouncing the lib El Cache-o in my head which made me think of El Guapo from Three Amigos fame.
 My amusement won over saving an extra character when typing out the name.
 Thus, ElCacheo was born.

+Unfortunately, ElCacheo does not come with a plethora of sweaters.

 ![El Guapo](http://www.johnnygoodtimes.com/el%20guapo%2002.jpg "El Guapo")

 ##Acknowledgements